kssandeep18/deliccio/README.md

 A restaurant search and review web application.
 It uses rest API for fetching restaurant details based on the user request.
 Tech Stack:
 Front End- HTML, Css, Bootstrap, jQuery.
-Middleware- Php, rest API.
-Backend- MySQL.
+Backend- Php, rest API, MySQL.
 Have a look at it in the below mentioned link: http://deliccio.cf/